sboesebeck/morphium/docs/howtos/messaging-implementations.md

 - Practically: **all messaging participants on a given queue must run `DualChannelMessaging`** for DM/answer delivery to work in both directions.
 Every `DualChannelMessaging` instance logs a `WARN` on startup restating this.
-Migrate with the same big-bang or bridge approach described under "Migrating Standard → Advanced" below (the same caveats apply).
+Migrate with the same big-bang or bridge approach described under "Migrating Standard → MultiCollection" below (the same caveats apply).

 ## Measured Behavior Under Load (July 2026)